mdamire/bankid-6/README.md

 Starts the bankid sign process.
 Use this when user is authenticated to sign something.

 **Parameters:**
-- `endUserIp` Required. ip address of the end user as string.
+- `endUserIp` ***Required***. *str*.
+The user IP address as seen by RP.
+IPv4 and IPv6 is allowed.
-- `userVisibleData` Required.
-Text displayed to the user.
-Takes a python string and makes it encoded as UTF-8 and then base 64 encoded. max 500 characters after 64 encoding.
+- `userVisibleData` ***Required***. *str*.
+Text displayed to the user during authentication with BankID.
+Converted to UTF-8 encoded and then base 64 encoded string.
+1 to 1500 characters after 64 encoding.
-- `requirement` Optional.
+- `requirement` *Optional*. *dict | object that can be converted to dict*.
 Requirements dictionary on how the auth order must be performed.
-See BankID documentation section Requirements below for more details.
+See BankID documentation for more details.
-- `userNonVisibleData` Optional.
+- `userNonVisibleData` *Optional*. *str*.
 Text that is not displayed to the user.
-Takes a python string and makes it encoded as UTF-8 and then base 64 encoded. max 500 characters after 64 encoding.
+Converted to UTF-8 encoded and then base 64 encoded string.
+1 to 1500 characters after 64 encoding.
-- `userVisibleDataFormat` Optional.
+- `userVisibleDataFormat` *Optional*.
 The value can be set to "simpleMarkdownV1" or True.
 If it's True then the value is set to "simpleMarkdownV1".

 **Return:** `BankIdStartResponse`
 <br/>